mamorneau/node-red-contrib-odbcmj/README.md

 This node is an unofficial fork of node-red-contrib-odbc from Mark Irish (https://github.com/markdirish/node-red-contrib-odbc) and vastly inspires from it.
 It also takes ideas from node-red-contrib-odbc2 from AIS Automation (https://github.com/AISAutomation/node-red-contrib-odbc2).
 Overall changes:

-  - Use mustache instead of a parameters array.
+  - Uses mustache instead of a parameter array.
   - Fixes the output field option.
   - Fixes the checkbox for the pool shrink option.
   - Uses ace/mode/sql for the SQL input field.
   - Connection nodes can have individually defined names
+  - Selectable SQL syntax checker

 #### This package will not be activaly maintained.
 Use it at your own risks.
 ---